Karen R. Sollins, Chair

 Gordon Litwin, Esq.

-Gordon Litwin is an attorney, Of Counsel, with the New Jersey firm Ansell Grimm & Aaron, specializing in environmental and land use law.
-Mr. Litwin is Chairman of the Board of Meridian Health, a six-hospital integrated health system located along the New Jersey coast.
-He is a Trustee of the Mary Owen Borden Foundation in Princeton, NJ and Chairman of the Board of Coastal Insurance Company, headquartered in Bermuda.
-Mr. Litwin is a member of the Regional Policy Board of the American Hospital Association and a former director of the New Jersey Hospital Association.
-He has been active in numerous civic activities and was formerly Mayor of Little Silver, NJ and Chairman of the Board of Brookdale Community College and of the Riverview Medical Center, all in New Jersey.
+Gordon Litwin is a partner in the New Jersey firm of Litwin & Provence, LLC, specializing in environmental and land use.
+Mr. Litwin is co-Chairman of the Board of Trustees of Hackensack Meridian Health, a thirteen hospital integrated health system located in New Jersey.
+He is Chairman of AllSpire Health Partners, an alliance of five health care systems that serve patients in New Jersey, New York, Pennsylvania and Maryland.
+He is a Trustee of the Mary Owen Borden Foundation in Princeton, NJ and Chairman of the Board of Coastal Insurance Company headquartered in Bermuda.
+Mr. Litwin is a former director of the New Jersey Hospital Association.
+He has been active in numerous civic activities and was formerly Mayor of Little Silver and Chairman of the Board of Brookdale Community College and of the Riverview Medical Center, all in New Jersey.
 He is a graduate of Syracuse University and Harvard Law School.

 Miles Rapoport is a senior advisor for Common Cause.
 He joined the organization after 13 years as president of Dēmos, a New York-based public policy organization working for economic equality and a stronger, fully inclusive democracy.
 Miles is also a former secretary of the state and state legislator in Connecticut, and founded or led several citizen organizations working on political reform, consumer protection, racial equality, and economic justice issues.
 Miles currently serves on the board of The American Prospect magazine and was its president 2010–2012.
 He is a Board member of the voter registration organization State Voices and the Paul J. Aicher Foundation.
 He attended Harvard University and is a New York University graduate.